aleph2c/miros/doc/patterns.rst

 The Piston class will be a subclass of HsmWithQueues, which means it will not have it's own thread.
 Threads are only constructed in the ActiveObject class or any of it's descendants.
-The orthogonal component pattern will allow a single thread to be shared between many different statemachines.
+The orthogonal component :term:`pattern<Pattern>` will allow a single thread to be shared between many different :term:`state machines<State Machine>`.
 This will be described in more detail shortly.

-The Piston objects will each contain their own event dispatchers, their own event queues; but they will all reference the same piston_manager state machine.
+The Piston objects will each contain their own :term:`event dispatcher<Event Dispatcher>`, their own event queues; but they will all reference the same piston_manager :term:`state machine<State Machine>`.

-We are going to use the :ref:`polyamorous nature<recipes-what-a-state-does-and-how-to-structure-it>` of state methods to implement the 255 piston managers.
-Instead of having a separate piston_active :term:`HSM<Hierarchical State Machine>` defined for each of the 255 active objects we will instead define just one HSM and share it between all of them. (saving on memory)
+We are going to use the :ref:`polyamorous nature<recipes-what-a-state-does-and-how-to-structure-it>` of state methods to implement the 255 pistons.
+Instead of having a separate piston_active :term:`HSMs<Hierarchical State Machine>` defined for each of the 255 active objects we will instead define just one :term:`HSM<Hsm>` and share it between all of them. (saving on memory)

 .. image:: _static/orthogonal_region4.svg
     :align: center